zeke/devcenter-scraper/content/md/oauth.md

 }
 ```

-Subsequent requests should use the access token's `token` value base64 encoded and prepended with a colon in the Authorization header.
-For example, given the token `01234567-89ab-cdef-0123-456789abcdef`, you'd base64 encode the string `:01234567-89ab-cdef-0123-456789abcdef` and set the header to `Authorization: Bearer MDEyMzQ1NjctODlhYi1jZGVmLTAxMjMtNDU2Nzg5YWJjZGVm`
+Subsequent requests should use the access token's `token` value in the Authorization header.
+For example, given the token `01234567-89ab-cdef-0123-456789abcdef`, you'd set the header to `Authorization: Bearer 01234567-89ab-cdef-0123-456789abcdef`.

 Access tokens acquired through the direct authorization flow do not expire.